minimops/DNABERT/README.md

+## Transformer Model for Genome Sequence Analysis
+### BA-Thesis

+Institut: Statistik, LMU Muenchen
+Project supervisors: Prof. Dr. Mina Rezaei, Hüseyin Anil Gündüz, Martin Binder
+Author: Noah Hurmer

 # DNABERT
-This repository includes the implementation of 'DNABERT: pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome'.
-Please cite our paper if you use the models or codes.
-The repo is still actively under development, so please kindly report if there is any issue encountered.
+This repository is forked form the original implementation of 'DNABERT: pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome' by

- In this package, we provides resources including: source codes of the DNABERT model, usage examples, pre-trained models, fine-tuned models and visulization tool.
-This package is still under development, as more features will be included gradually.
-Training of DNABERT consists of general-purposed pre-training and task-specific fine-tuning.
-As a contribution of our project, we released the pre-trained models in this repository.
-We extended codes from [huggingface](https://github.com/huggingface/transformers) and adapted them to the DNA scenario.

-## Citation
-If you have used DNABERT in your research, please kindly cite the following publication:

 Yanrong Ji, Zhihan Zhou, Han Liu, Ramana V Davuluri, DNABERT: pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome, Bioinformatics, 2021;, btab083, https://doi.org/10.1093/bioinformatics/btab083

+It was created to investigate the DNABERT model's proficiency on virus genome data and tasks in context to the GenomeNet project.

 ## 1. Environment setup